microsoft/semantic_parsing_with_constrained_lm/README_BenchCLAMP.md

 ### Fine-tune a Language Model
 1. You can edit `benchclamp_config.py` to add your LM to the `TRAIN_MODEL_CONFIGS` list.
-In the committed file, we have only a T5-base model
+We have already added some popular LMs to the list.
     ```
     TRAIN_MODEL_CONFIGS: List[ClampModelConfig] = [
         T5ModelConfig(